 Additional Requirements for Food Service Establishments with On-Site Utilities

 Any water supply used by a food service establishment is classified as a public water system and must meet all applicable water supply regulations.
 Onsite wastewater treatment systems must be adequately sized to meet the needs of the business and may require an additional SPDES permit from the NYS Department of Environmental Conservation.
 New wastewater treatment for food service establishments will require the services of a NYS licensed engineer for design and certification.
-A fact sheet concerning these requirements can be found here.
+View a fact sheet concerning these requirements.

 Plan Review & Approval of Food Service Establishments